 At first glance, percolators may seem like the more economical choice between the two brewers, but the options for both are widespread.
 In the percolator camp, a simple, stovetop or camping version can cost somewhere in the ballpark of $8 to $20.
 A higher-tech, electric version can run the gamut from $20 to $200.
 Percolators also come in a wide range of sizes, from brewers that make a few cups to larger urns that can turn out over 40 cups.

 Drip coffee makers may have a greater cost spread, but their technological capabilities are equally varied.
 A simple, standard-size brewer could cost as little as $10, but a quality, programmable brewer could range between $20 to $50.
 In the mid-range, pod brewers can cost from $30 to $500, depending on the technical specs.
 On the higher end, bean-to-cup brewers (which feature a built-in grinder) can set you back up to $5000.
 Features like touchscreens, smart home technology, or milk steamers can add significant cost to these machines, as well.

-While the pros and cons of each brewer style are multifaceted and entirely dependent on personal taste, drip coffee makers have become the clear consumer preference worldwide.
-With an expected market upwards of $170 million dollars in 2019, the drip coffee maker industry is strong.
+While the pros and cons of each brewer style are multifaceted and largely dependent on personal taste, drip coffee makers have become the clear consumer preference worldwide.
+With an expected market upwards of $170 million dollars in 2020, the drip coffee maker industry is strong.
 But even though the commonality and technological capacity of drip brewers have created a global reach, percolators have been selling strongly for over 200 years.
 Either way, both models are here to stay.
 It all boils down to your palate, your pocketbook, and your personal preference.

 4 Different Types of Coffee Roasts (Explained with Images)